Crislen179/LabReport4/index.md

 Enter <:wq> to save the file and quit the vim.

-Step8: Run the tests, demonstarting that they now succeed Type `bash test.sh` to run the test again, the result is shown in the screenshot below:
+Step8: Run the tests, demonstarting that they now succeed Type `bash test.sh` to run the test again, the result is shown in the screenshot below:<br />
 <img src="step8.png" alt="drawing" width="600"/> <br />
 From the result, we can see now the test is run succeeful with no bug.